Downloading a Form to Your Computer

-36. Telephone No. — HHSC regional nurse nurse enters telephone number.
+36. Phone No. — HHSC regional nurse enters phone number.

-37. Mail Code — HHSC regional nurse nurse enters mail code.
+37. Mail Code — HHSC regional nurse enters mail code.

-38. BJN — HHSC regional nurse nurse enters BJN.
+38. BJN — HHSC regional nurse enters BJN.

-39. Nurse Address — HHSC regional nurse nurse enters address.
+39. Nurse Address — HHSC regional nurse enters address.

 40. Diagnosis — HHSC regional nurse enters the diagnosis or diagnoses from Form 3055 (for DAHS).
 This includes diagnosis of AIDS or HIV infection.